Azure/iot-edge-v1/core/devdoc/out-process-control-messages.md

 This structure is always transmitted over the “wire” in network byte order (big endian).
 Here’s what each of these fields mean:

+-   **header1** - This is an unsigned byte containing 0xA1.

+-   **header2** - This is an unsigned byte containing 0x6C.

 -   **version** - This is an unsigned byte containing the version number that signifies the structure of the rest of the message.
 As modifications to the structure of any of the supported messages or the base message structure are made this version number is increased.
 When a module host process or the gateway process receives a message with a version number that it does not recognize it is expected to treat that as an error.
-To begin with the version number will have the hexadecimal value `0x10`.
+To begin with the version number will have the hexadecimal value `0x01`.

 -   **type** - This is an enumeration that indicates the message type.
 This is used to signify whether the message is a *create*, *start* or *destroy*